RecipesLearn

 For this article, I used “petite sirloin steaks” – while these aren’t particularly cheap, they are lean; I also had them frozen in my freezer for 3 months so that’s what I opted to use.

-petite sirloin steak in package
+petite sirloin steaks in packaging

 The reason for the lack of fat is because fat won’t preserve well nor will it render.
 Rather it will go rancid quicker.